 Light strings are delicate and can break at a moment’s notice—even when you’re in the middle of hanging them.
 That’s why it’s a good idea to have several replacement bulbs on hand throughout the installation process.
 Store them in a small pouch or fanny pack, or wear an apron or set of overalls with deep pockets to keep them close by.
 That way, you don’t have to climb up and down the ladder to repeatedly grab more bulbs.

 You don’t want to end up like Clark Griswold.
 Always take time to ensure that your ladder is fixed to a flat surface so that there’s no risk of it moving while you’re hanging lights.
 Avoid propping it up on tables or chairs for extra height, and instead buy or rent a taller ladder to safely reach high spots.

-When in doubt, work with a buddy who can spot you from the ground while you’re off scaling new heights.
-And be mindful of your surroundings when going up and down to avoid any surprise Christmas trips to the ER.
+When it comes to working at heights, it’s a good idea, in general, to do it with someone else.
+Work with a buddy who can spot you from the ground while you’re high up on a ladder.
+And be mindful of your surroundings when going up and down to avoid bumping into anything.